themaire/raspbian_configurator/README.md

 ## 2 -- Create a ssh key #

-<p>On the computer you will use Ansible, create a ssh key for your futur Raspberry's user (nico for me).<br/>
+<p>On the computer you will use Ansible, create a ssh key for your futur Raspberry's user (nico for me, change it as you like).<br/>
 To generate it : ssh-keygen -f ~/.ssh/nico.key<br/>
 <br/>
-Dont forget to replace the file ./role/raspberry_pi/files/nico.key.pub by <b>"your futur username".key.pub</b> like nico.key.pub.<br/>
+!!! >>> Dont forget to replace the file ./role/raspberry_pi/files/nico.key.pub by <b>"your futur username".key.pub</b> like nico.key.pub.<br/>

 After the good execution of the playbook, you will be able to connect via ssh without password.
 </p>